jimmyfresh1/TowerofTattle/work/Command/treatment.md

 //!!
 Shiori
 <!-- ASP-PVI Have to do Mekuru-Shiori arc stuff.
 Probably right before garden party.
 After Shiori brings a bunch of stuff back.  -->
-ASP-eu Shiori explains the "grand prank" aspect of rituals. "...well, I'm not saying it's FUNNY."
--cont: This kind of thing is well documented actually.
-It's like different hands in mahjong.
-They all win, but some give you more points.

 ASP-c-Shiori-post-ClarieDeath Shiori has a very public display of magic power, which makes everyone incredibly suspicious.
 <!-- ASP-c-Shiori We're closer to their core.
 Who they are.
 Sometimes you feel something more than your own name. -->
 ASP-c-Shiori Shiori makes inappropriate baby factory joke?
 Honestly, yes, probably at some point it's gotta happen